dandrid/GrandPythons/README.md

 ## Data Preparation

-The Data Set is preprocessed in 5 steps.
-This is done in the **1_prepare_data.ipynb** file.
-The results of the first three steps are serialized.
+The Data Set is preprocessed in 2 different ways.
+In the first method we used spectograms and in the second method we used Mel Frequency Cepstral Coefficient (MFCC) of the audio files.
+The spectograms are prepared in **1_prepare_data_mod.ipynb** file.
+And the MFFC are done in **1_prepare_data_mfcc.ipynb** file.
+(We modified the data preprocessing from Milestone 1, the old code is in the **1_prepare_data.ipynb** file.)

 1. **STEP 1** trimming the silent data from the audio
 2. **STEP 2** enriching the data set by adding noise to the audio data